-Summary: This post shows how to access a WD hard drive that's not recognized by Mac.
-To avoid data loss when fixing the unrecognized WD external hard drive, you'd better recover data with iBoysoft Data Recovery for Mac first.
+Summary: This post shows how to access a WD hard drive that's not showing up, working or recognized on Mac.
+To avoid data loss when fixing WD hard drive, you'd better recover data with iBoysoft Data Recovery for Mac first.

-Just like the Seagate external hard drive not recognized on Mac, WD hard drive not recognized on Mac is a question frequently asked by users in Apple-related forums.
+Just like the Seagate external hard drive not recognized on Mac, WD hard drive not showing up, working or recognized on Mac is a question frequently asked by users in Apple-related forums.
 It happens to WD Elements, Easystore, WD My passport, WD My Book, etc.

 If you are one of those who are wondering:

-- Why Mac won't recognize my WD hard drive?
+- Why Mac won't recognize WD hard drive?

 - How can I make the WD hard drive detected and work on Mac again?

-- Can I fix WD hard drive that not showing up on Mac without losing important data?
+- Can I fix WD hard drive not showing up on Mac without losing important data?

-You can follow these solutions from this post to fix the WD hard drive that's not recognized, not detected, or not showing up on Mac.
+You can follow these solutions from this post to fix the WD hard drive that's not recognized, not working, or not showing up on Mac.

 - Six quick checks and fixes

-- Showing the external hard drive in Finder & Desktop
+- Showing the external hard drive up in Finder & Desktop

-- Updating related WD Apps with WD Discovery for Mac
+- Updating the related WD Apps with WD Discovery for Mac

 - Checking if the WD hard drive is password locked